 If you are just setting up your Stripe account, please visit this article for the steps to connect your account.

-The country where your Stripe account is based determines which currencies you can offer Plans in and have a bank account for in Stripe to accept payouts.
+The country where your Stripe account is based determines which currencies you can offer Plans in.

 The currencies you present Plans for sale in are called Presentment Currencies.